DominicMachado/DominicMachado.github.io/docs/clas-199-s24/attendance-and-engagement.md

 - Find a way to express appreciation for the enlightenment you have gained from the discussion.
 Try to be specific about what it was that helped you understand something better.

 If you are a “quiet learner,” make sure to come talk with me.
 There are alternative ways to have your voice heard, from reflective emails after class to meeting with me during student hours to discuss your ideas.

-To earn a satisfactory grade for class participation, you must earn 45 out of the possible 48 participation points.

 ***